impact-hiv/NepidemiX/doc/tutorial.rst

    - A state such as <Source state> is written as a dictionary of node attributes on the form. {<attribute1>: <value>, <attribute2>: <value> ...}.
 Partial states ( as described in :ref:`ref-lingo` ) can be used.

    - The <State update> is written as a partial state only listing the changed attributes and their new value.

 * The values of the options must be an expression computing the probability (in unit time) for the state transition.

-   - **NN** is a function that return the number of nearest neighbour in some state.
+   - **NN** is a built-in function that returns the number of nearest neighbour in some state.

    - All symbols not arithmetic, states, or defined functions (currently **NN** for nearest neighbours, and **MF** for mean field) are treated as parameters.
 Their values will be defined below.